 Food for Life is an award-winning Physicians Committee for Responsible Medicine (PCRM) program designed by physicians, nurses, and registered dietitians that offers cancer, diabetes, weight management, employee wellness, and kids classes that focus on the lifesaving effects of healthful eating.

 Designed by Physicians, Nutrition Experts, and Registered Dietitians and Sponsored by:

-Classes are normally offered in 1 to 5 week series, meeting once a week.
+Classes are normally offered in 1 to 4 class series, meeting once a week.
 Sessions are flexible and can be adjusted to meet each venue’s needs, even down to a onetime 1-2 hour class.

-Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through Physicians Committee for Responsible Medicine as a Food for Life instructor.
+Instructor, Terri Edwards, earned her Plant-Based Nutrition Certification through eCornell’s, T. Colin Campbell Center for Nutrition Studies and is licensed through the Physicians Committee for Responsible Medicine as a Food for Life instructor.